 So, you may ask, what exactly makes Australia such a livable place?

 There’s plenty to love about Melbourne and it comes as little surprise to us that it placed second on the Economist Intelligence Unit Global Liveability Ranking.

 A lively, cosmopolitan and friendly city, Melbourne is a cultural melting pot with something to offer everyone.

 One of the great things about Melbourne is that you can also escape the city and spend a relaxing day at St Kilda or Brighton beach if you like; there’s literally something for everyone.

-Melbourne’s also within easy reach of everything.
-Drive for just over an hour and you’ll reach the start of the spectacular Great Ocean Road or fly for an hour and a half and you’ll be in Sydney.
+Melbourne’s also within easy reach of other amazing towns and attractions.
+Drive for just over an hour and you’ll reach the start of the spectacular Great Ocean Road, or fly for an hour and a half and you’ll be in Sydney.

 If you’re thinking about applying for an Australian visa and relocating to Melbourne, there are plenty of great resources on the Live In Melbourne website, including information on schools and housing.
 It will tell you everything you need to know about living and working in this beautiful city.

 With a population of just 1.2 million, Adelaide has a much more relaxed feel than other cities.